sagemath/trac_to_gh/Issue 6012.md

 # Issue 6012: [with patch, needs review] allow use of pdflatex instead of latex

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6012

 Original creator: jhpalmieri